 - 1. Browser/end user sends a resource request which is protected to the Scorpio Broker system using the API gateway REST interface. - 2.
 API Gateway checks if the security feature is enabled. - a.
-If yes then, it checks if the request is already authenticated and already has some existing session. - If it does not find any session, then it forwards the request to Authentication & Authorization services.
-Or - If it finds any existing session than it reuses the same session for the authentication purpose and routes the request to the back-end resource service.
+If yes then, it checks if the request is already authenticated and already has some existing session.

-b.If no security is enabled then, it bypasses security check and routes the request to the back-end resource service which is responsible to render the resource against the given request.
+- If it does not find any session, then it forwards the request to Authentication & Authorization services.
+Or b.If no security is enabled then, it bypasses security check and routes the request to the back-end resource service which is responsible to render the resource against the given request.